講演者

 Mayo Clinic Ventures

-Andrew J. Danielsen serves as chair of Mayo Clinic Ventures in the Department of Business Development at Mayo Clinic, where he oversees the licensing, technology development, venture investment and business development functions.
+Andrew J. Danielsen serves as Chief Business Development Officer at Mayo Clinic, where he oversees the licensing, technology development, venture investment and business development functions.
 Collectively, these groups work to identify, develop and commercialize Mayo Clinic intellectual property.
 These activities generated over $100 million in revenue for Mayo Clinic in 2020.
 Prior to joining Mayo Clinic Ventures in 2002, Mr. Danielsen conducted research at Mayo Clinic where he worked to identify therapeutic targets in breast and ovarian cancer.
 Mr. Danielsen serves on several committees throughout Mayo Clinic, including the Executive Subcommittee of the Medical-Industry Relations Committee.
 He is also a member of multiple groups responsible for funding innovative new technologies or startup companies, including the Mayo Clinic Venture Fund Investment Committee, the Discovery Translation Program, and the Department of Business Development Investment Committee.
 Mr. Danielsen received his B.S. in biochemistry and molecular biology from the University of Wisconsin-Eau Claire and his M.S. in molecular biology from Mayo Clinic Graduate School of Biomedical Sciences.

 James Eadie